A stable deep adversarial learning approach for geological facies generation: Conclusion

 Applications for the proposed method include resource prospecting and meteorological simulations.
 Some applications may require to test the constraints against a range of simulations generated with various parameters.
 This motivated us to successfully investigate the use of a conditional GAN.

 All of this suggests promising future work towards even more realistic and flexible models.
 We will take advantage of the robustness of our models to generate spatio-temporal data using Transformer layers \citep{attentionisallyouneed}.
-The use of diffusion models \citep{diffusionmodelsbeatgans} will also be explored for geological data.